Grand Blue Dreaming: Anime

 An anime television series adaptation was announced in March 2018.
 It is produced by Zero-G, directed and written by Shinji Takamatsu, with Takamatsu also handling sound direction, and Hideoki Kusama designing the characters.
-The series aired from July 14 to September 29, 2018, on the Animeism programming block on MBS, TBS and BS-TBS, as well as AT-X. (Note: MBS listed the series premiere on July 13 at 26:25, which is effectively July 14 at 2:25 a.m.
+The series aired from July 14 to September 29, 2018, on the Animeism programming block on MBS, TBS and BS-TBS, as well as other networks.
+(Note: MBS and TBS listed the series premiere on July 13 at 26:25, which is effectively July 14 at 2:25 a.m.
 JST.)
 The opening theme song is "Grand Blue", performed by Shōnan no Kaze, while the ending theme song is "Konpeki no al Fine" (紺碧のアル・フィーネ), performed by Izu no Kaze (a group formed by Yūma Uchida, Ryohei Kimura, Hiroki Yasumoto, and Katsuyuki Konishi).
 The first season was streamed exclusively on Amazon Prime Video worldwide.

 In September 2024, a second season was announced, with Takamatsu returning as director and scriptwriter, and Liber joining Zero-G for animation production.
 The season aired from July 8 to September 23, 2025, on Tokyo MX and other networks.
-(Note: Tokyo MX and BS11 listed the season premiere on July 7 at 24:30, which is effectively July 8 at 12:30 a.m.
+(Note: Tokyo MX and BS11 listed the second season's premiere on July 7 at 24:30, which is effectively July 8 at 12:30 a.m.
 JST.)
 The opening theme song is Seishun Towa (青春永遠), performed by Shōnan no Kaze featuring Atarashii Gakko!, while the ending theme song is "Hadaka de Dotsukiai" (裸でどつきあい), performed by Seamo featuring May'n.
 Crunchyroll is streaming the second season.
 Tropics Entertainment licensed the series in Southeast Asia for streaming on Tropics Anime Asia YouTube channel.

 After the airing of the final episode of the second season, a third season was announced.
+It takes place in fictional Palau.
+The season is produced by Zero-G and Saber Works, with Takamatsu returning as director.
+It aired from July 7 to September 22, 2026.
+(Note: Tokyo MX and BS11 listed the third season's premiere on July 6 at 24:00, which is effectively July 7 at midnight JST.)
+The opening theme song is "Natsuko" (夏子), performed by Funky Monkey Babys, while the ending theme song is "Hadaka no Mermaid" (裸のマーメード), performed by Mameshiba no Taigun.

+After the airing of the final episode of the third season, a fourth season was announced.